Heino Kiik

 Heino Kiik (14 May 1927 Avinurme – 22 February 2013) was an Estonian writer and journalist.

 He studied agronomy at the University of Tartu and the Estonian Agricultural Academy.
 Later he studied at the Maxim Gorky Literature Institute in Moscow.

+Heino Kiik was a member of the Estonian Blue Party from 1994 to 2000, the Estonian Democratic Party from 2000 to 2002, and then the Isamaa party.